-So deciding whether to go with debt relief or bankruptcy depends on which of these factors is most important to you.
+Deciding whether to go with debt relief or bankruptcy depends on which of these factors is most important to you.

 When considering debt relief vs. bankruptcy, ask yourself these questions:

 Would a bankruptcy disqualify me for jobs or promotions in my field?
-If bankruptcy filing cancels your career, it’s probably not an option.
+If bankruptcy cancels your career, it’s probably not an option.